Daph1986/Postfly-business-card-creator/README.md

 ##### Visitor Goals

-* Create / design your own business card.
+- Create / design your own business card.
-* Be able to choose the paper type and quantity.
+- Be able to choose the paper type and quantity.
-* Request a sample kit with papers for if you are not familiar with the paper types.
+- Request a sample kit with papers for if you are not familiar with the paper types.
-* Request quotation and download the designed cards.
+- Request quotation and download the designed card.

 ##### Site Owners Goals

-* Provide the service of designing your own business cards in an easy way, without additional designing costs.
+- Provide the service of designing your own business cards in an easy way, without additional designing costs.
-* Reduce workload on the prepress (design) staff.
+- Reduce workload on the prepress (design) staff.
-* Expand customer base.
+- Expand customer base.

 **Strategy**